Non-archimedean tame topology and stably dominated types: Characterization of definable compactness

 \prf Write $X = \limproj_n X_n$ with transition morphisms $ \pi_{m,n}: X_m \to X_n$, and $X_n$ and $\pi_{m,n}$ definable.
 Let $\pi_n: X \to X_n$ denote the projection.
 Since $X$ is strict pro-definable, the image of $X$ in $X_n$ is definable; replacing $X_n$ with this image, we may assume $\pi_n$ is surjective.
-Since $Y$ is relatively definable, it has the form $\pi_n \inv (Y_n)$ for some nonempty $Y_n \subseteq X_n$.
-We have $Y_n \neq \emptyset$, so there exists $a_n \in Y_n(M)$.
+Since $Y$ is relatively definable, it has the form $\pi_n \inv (Y_n)$ for some nonempty $Y_n \nsubseteq X_n$.
+We have $Y_n \neq \varnothing$, so there exists $a_n \in Y_n(M)$.
 Define inductively $a_m \in Y_m(M)$ for $m >n$, choosing $a_{m} \in Y_m(M)$ with $\pi_{m,m-1}(a_m)=a_{m-1}$.
 For $m<n$ let $a_m = \pi_{n,m}(a_n)$.
-Then $(a_m)$ is an element of $X(M)$. \eprf
+Then $(a_m)$ is an element of $\tcb{Y}(M)$. \eprf

 Let $X$ be a pro-definable set with a definable topology (in some theory).
 Given a model $M$, and an element $a$ of $X$ in some elementary extension of $M$, we say that $\tp(a/M)$ has a limit $b$ if $b \in X(M)$, and for any $M$-definable open neighborhood $U$ of $b$, we have $a \in U$.
+This extends the notion of a limit of a definable type; if $a \models q|M$ with $q$ an $M$-definable type, the limits have the same meaning.
+In the o-minimal setting of $\G_\infty$, we show however that in fact limits appear only for definable types.